 Electrical failures in the compressor will make your AC emit unusual clunking or rattling noises.
 Another telltale sign is if the condenser unit is vibrating.
 Don’t keep it running hoping the sounds will go away on their own.
 You could end up damaging your air conditioner unit even more.

 2. You Have a Hard Time Getting Your AC to Start

 Before you assume this is a compressor issue, check the breakers to make sure it hasn’t tripped.
 You can do this by following these steps:

 Step 1.
 Locate the electrical service panel (It’s usually in the kitchen, hallway, garage or a closet).

 Step 2.
 When you open it, each switch should be labeled as to which appliances/portions of the home it powers.

-Next, check the fuse box to make sure that a blown fuse isn’t the issue.
-This box is located on a wall on the outside of your home, near the condenser unit.
+Next, check the fuse box to make sure a blown fuse isn’t the issue.
+You can find this box on a wall outside your home, near the condenser unit.
 To find out if you need to replace a fuse, follow the steps below:

 – Shut off the power supply to your air conditioner.